prozilla-os/ProzillaOS/packages/prozilla-os/README.md

 ## About

-`prozilla-os` is a React component library written in TypeScript for building web-based operating systems, made by Prozilla.
+`prozilla-os` is a React Vite component library written in TypeScript for building web-based operating systems, made by Prozilla.
+This package combines multiple other packages for easy access to different ProzillaOS features.
+You can also download these packages separately instead.

+**Live demo: [os.prozilla.dev][website]** - [(source)][website-source]

 ## Installation